sunwoolee/lptorch/README.md

 export TORCH_CUDA_ARCH_LIST="{your GPU compute capability}"
 # export TORCH_CUDA_ARCH_LIST="6.1 7.5 8.6"
 ```
-Follow 'Installation' in the latest cuda architecture environment.
+Follow **Installation** in the latest cuda architecture environment.

 See the [wiki](https://github.com/sunwoolee/lptorch/wiki) for more information on the package.